equinor/ops-actions/docs/best-practices.md

   This reduces the flexibility of the reusable workflow.

-- Using Tar instead of Zip for published output will drastically improve artifact upload performance, for example:
+- Using Tar instead of Zip for publishing output will drastically improve artifact upload performance, for example:

 ```yaml
   jobs: